-Great Bear Forest Carbon Project
+The Great Bear Forest Carbon Project

 The Great Bear Rainforest is home to the largest intact coastal temperate rainforest remaining in the world.
-The resources of Great Bear are vast and valuable to Coastal First Nations, environmental groups, forest companies and governments.
+The resources of Great Bear are vast and valuable to coastal First Nations, environmental groups, forest companies and governments.
 Together, these groups have adopted an Ecosystem-Based Management (EBM) approach that values the forest not as a source of lumber alone, but as a balanced system that sustains biodiversity and an enriched community.
 Organizations and individuals now have a unique opportunity to protect this valuable resource by investing in a conservation economy through the purchase of carbon offsets.

 How it works

 The Great Bear Forest Carbon Project is an Improved Forest Management project.
 The project activities include changes in land-use legislation and regulation that result in increased carbon stocks by converting forests that were previously designated, sanctioned, or approved for commercial logging to protected forests.
 Emissions caused by harvesting, road building and other forestry operations are also prevented.
-It is a landmark project for balancing human well-being and ecological integrity through carbon finance and is the first carbon project in North America on traditional territory with unextinguished Aboriginal rights and Title.
+It is a landmark project for balancing human well-being and ecological integrity through carbon finance and is the first carbon project in North America on Traditional Territory with unextinguished Aboriginal Rights and Title.

 Offsets Made it Happen

 Without offset funds, the protected areas would not have been established and harvest levels would not have been reduced.
 The project is unique in that it is the only Improved Forest Management Project of its scale that has equal involvement with the First Nations and the BC Government, strong legal and policy foundations, and robust data to support the quantification of ecosystem services.
-This is not simply a conservation project; it is a model for sustainable development in an economically valuable but ecologically and culturally vulnerable area.
+It is not simply a conservation project; it is a model for sustainable development in an economically valuable but ecologically and culturally vulnerable area.

 Social Benefits of the Project

-Returning forest management to the Coastal First Nations addresses longstanding concerns about new employment at home for First Nations in the Great Bear region.
+Returning forest management to the coastal First Nations addresses longstanding concerns about new employment at home for First Nations in the Great Bear region.
 Revenue flowing into the communities creates long-term economic opportunities in areas with very high unemployment.
 Money from the sale of carbon offsets goes through two channels: stewardship and community development

 Stewardship